• There are no suggestions because the search field is empty.

 High purity nitrogen is able to delay or prevent oxidation that could occur throughout the drying process.
 Depending on the solvents and solutes contained in the test sample, a chemical reaction could occur with a relatively small exposure to oxygen.
 Drying that sample down with compressed air which contains a fair amount of oxygen, will not only speed up the oxidation process, but also make your final analysis unreliable.

 What's even more important than keeping the samples safe, is keeping the lab technicians safe during the entire evaporation process.
-Since nitrogen is a non-reactive gas, it also non-flammable and will not increase the risk of an chemical combustion.
+Since nitrogen is a non-reactive gas, it's also non-flammable and will not increase the risk of an chemical combustion.
 This is especially important when working with any flammable or otherwise reactive solvents such as carbon disulfide and diethyl ether.

 Not only is nitrogen gas the most reliable drying media, but it is also proven to have the fastest evaporation rate.
 Studies have shown that evaporation rate is dependent on the humidity of the atmosphere in which the samples are in.
 The more steps that can be taken to reduce the humidity, the faster the concentration rate will be.
 These same studies have shown that the most effective way to reduce the humidity is by purging the atmosphere with nitrogen, aka nitrogen blowdown evaporation.